 | Starting Price | ✓ $100/mo | ⚠️ $750+/mo per seat | ✗ $100K+/yr | ⚠️ $15K/yr |

-The gap between AI-native recruiting tools and legacy enterprise platforms is widening.
-Newer platforms deliver comparable or better sourcing results at dramatically lower cost - without the 6-12 month implementation cycles that enterprise buyers have historically accepted as normal.
+Between AI-native recruiting tools and legacy enterprise platforms, the gap is widening.
+Modern AI recruiting software delivers comparable or better sourcing results at dramatically lower cost, without the 6-12 month rollout timelines that enterprise buyers have historically accepted as normal.

 What Does Enterprise AI Recruiting Software Cost?

-Enterprise AI recruiting software pricing ranges from $1,200/yr (Pin Starter) to $220K+/yr (Beamery).
-That's a 183x difference for tools in the same category.
+Pricing for enterprise AI recruiting software runs from $1,200/yr (Pin Starter) to $220K+/yr (Beamery).
+That’s a 183x difference across the best AI recruitment platforms in this category.

 To put those numbers in context: SHRM’s 2025 benchmarking data shows the average cost per hire is $4,700.
 Executive hires average $28,329.
 A recruiting tool that cuts time-to-fill and improves candidate quality can pay for itself within a handful of hires.